hakavlad/nohang/README.md

 The No Hang Daemon
 ==================

-`Nohang` is a highly flexible full-featured daemon for Linux which is able to correctly prevent out of memory conditions.
+`Nohang` is a highly configurable daemon for Linux which is able to correctly prevent out of memory conditions.

 ### What is the problem?

 OOM killer doesn't prevent OOM conditions.

-### Solution
+### Solutions

-Use of [earlyoom](https://github.com/rfjakob/earlyoom) or nohang, but nohang is more featured.
+- Use of [earlyoom](https://github.com/rfjakob/earlyoom).
+This is the simple OOM preventer written in C.

+- Use of nohang.

 ### Some features

-- convenient configuration with a well commented config file (there are 38 parameters in config)
+- convenient configuration with a well commented config file (there are 38 parameters in the config)
 - `SIGKILL` and `SIGTERM` as signals that can be sent to the victim
 - `zram` support (`mem_used_total` as a trigger)
 - customizable intensity of monitoring
 - desktop notifications: results of preventings OOM and low memory warnings
 - black, white, prefer, avoid lists via regex
 - possibility of restarting processes via command like `systemctl restart something` if the process is selected as a victim
-- look at the [config](https://github.com/hakavlad/nohang/blob/master/nohang.conf) to find more features
+- look at the [config](https://github.com/hakavlad/nohang/blob/master/nohang.conf) to find more

 ### Demo

-[Video](https://youtu.be/DefJBaKD7C8): nohang prevents OOM after command `while true; do tail /dev/zero; done` has been executed.
+[Video](https://youtu.be/DefJBaKD7C8): nohang prevents OOM after the command `while true; do tail /dev/zero; done` has been executed.

 ### An exaple of output